wanelo/wanelo.github.io/_drafts/2015-11-9-fully-utilize-your-travis-pro-resources.md

 ![Evenly Divided RSpec Builds](/assets/travis_pro_resources/evenly_divided_RSpec_builds.png)

-As you can see, the job times are more evenly distributed than the last build, and we've reduced the time we need to wait for a single build to finish from over an hour and changed to just under 20 minutes.
+As you can see, the job times are more evenly distributed than the last build, and we've reduced the time we need to wait for a single build to finish from over an hour and change to just under 20 minutes.

 So, how did we do it?